gospodinfran/better-wordle/README.md

 ## Features
 - Drag and drop letters — Know that the fourth letter is an 'a'?
 Drag it into the fourth slot!

+- Drag out any letter you're not happy with!

 - New unique word every day!

 - Optimized for mobile and PC!